Academic Job Search - CV - Part 1

 The Curriculum Vitae (loosely, Latin for "the course of one's life/career") is usually the first point of contact between you and your future colleagues.
 Its conventional purpose is to provide a concise overview of your academic background and accomplishments.
 More to the point, however, the role of the CV is to pique the interest of the reader, get her/him to take a closer look at you and your other application materials, and ultimately invite you for an interview.
 Although the format of an academic CV is fairly standard and straight forward, there is some variation across disciplines and you should consult with members of your department about any particularities attached to you field.
 Unlike the resume, your CV grows longer as you become more accomplished.
 For most ABDs and recent PhDs, 3-5 pages is the norm.

 In all likelihood you will need more than one CV, because different positions will place different degrees of emphasis on the various skills you possess (e.g., teaching versus research).
-PCs make this a relatively painless process, but it does take some time.
+"Cut and Paste" makes this a relatively painless process, but it does take some time.

 Making It Easy for Your Overburdened Audience: Organization, Clarity and Consistency

 How do you make it easy for your overburdened audience: organization, clarity, and consistency.
-Organization means that your information is presented in a manner that highlights what is most relevant and pulls the reader's eye directly to it, rather than making him/her search for it.
+Organization means that your information is presented in a manner that highlights what is most relevant and pulls the reader's eye directly to it, rather than making her /him search for it.

 your eye naturally looks to the left and is drawn to the bolded category marker, your degree then the date, department, and, lastly, Berkeley.
 If you are applying for an assistant professor position in an English department, the reader already knows you have or will soon have a PhD in English.
 It's not news; everyone in the stack has got one.
 What they don't all have is one from Berkeley.
 The format above also draws attention to the unusually long period necessary to complete the PhD.
 Compare the above to the following,